The Disaster Information Specialization (DIS) Was Sunset on April 30, 2023

 - Disaster Health Information Sources: The Basics (Available online.)
 3 MLA CE credits

-- IS-700.B: An Introduction to the National Incident Management System (Available online) 3 CE credits
+- IS-700.B: An Introduction to the National Incident Management System (Available online at the FEMA site) 3.5 CE credits

-You have three years to gather the credits needed to apply for the Basic Level of the Specialization.
-The Basic Level is valid for three years.
-To keep your Specialization valid, you must take eight credits every three years.
+You have three years to gather the credits needed to apply for Level I of the Specialization.
+Level I is valid for three years.

-The Advanced Level of the Specialization demonstrates advanced knowledge and skills in areas of special interest in Disaster Information.
-The Advanced Level require a total of 27 CE Credits: all the Basic Level requirements plus 12 additional credits.
-Select from the many offerings those that best serve your personal goals.
+Level II of the Specialization demonstrates advanced knowledge and skills in areas of special interest in Disaster Information.
+Level II requires a total of 27 CE Credits: the Level I requirements plus 12 additional credits.
+Select from the many offerings those that best serve your goals.

-You can complete all the Advanced Level requirements in three years, or you can complete the Basic requirements in three years and take up to an additional three years to take 12 more credits for an Advanced Level.
+You can complete all the Level II requirements in three years, or you can complete the Level I requirements and then take up to an additional three years to take 12 more credits for Level II.

-You have three years to gather the credits needed to apply for the Advanced Level of the Specialization.
-The Advanced Level is valid for three years.
-To keep your Advanced Level of the Specialization valid, you must take eight CE credits every three years.
+You have three years to gather the credits needed to apply for Level II of the Specialization.
+Level II is valid for three years.

-- Complete required courses and credit for the Basic or Advanced level.
+- Complete required courses and credits for Level I or II

 - Once you submit payment, you will receive a link to the online application.